nautobot/nautobot-app-secrets-providers/docs/admin/providers/bitwarden_setup.md

 - `BITWARDEN_FIELDS` (optional): override the default selectable fields presented in the UI (see code reference).

 ## Environment variables

-When running the development stack, you can set provider values with environment variables.
+You can set provider values with environment variables.
 Create or edit `development/creds.env` or your environment with the following variables:

 ```dotenv